• Latest

 Share on FacebookShare on Twitter

-This article reviews the risk factors, clinical manifestations, diagnostic methods, and treatment options for asymptomatic and symptomatic carotid atherosclerosis.
+Carotid atherosclerosis is a serious condition that occurs when plaque builds up in the carotid arteries, potentially leading to stroke or transient ischemic attacks (TIAs).
+This article reviews the risk factors, symptoms, diagnostic methods, and treatment options for both asymptomatic and symptomatic carotid atherosclerosis.

-In the European population, the prevalence of carotid atherosclerosis is about 2.5%, but there are some high-risk patients who may significantly increase this rate.
-The 12-year Framingham study considered the following risk factors
+In Europe, the prevalence of carotid atherosclerosis is estimated at about 2.5%, but certain high-risk individuals show significantly higher rates.
+According to the 12-year Framingham study, key risk factors include:

 • Smoking